Learning Home Catalog Composer

 Measuring probabilistic states

-Measurement changes our knowledge of the system, and therefore changes the probabilistic state that we associate with that system: if we recognize that X\mathsf{X} is in the classical state aΣ,a\in\Sigma, then the new probability vector representing our knowledge of X\mathsf{X} becomes a vector having a 11 in the entry corresponding to aa and 00 for all other entries.
-This vector indicates that X\mathsf{X} is in the classical state aa with certainty, which we know having just recognized it.
+By measuring a system, we may also change our knowledge of it, and therefore the probabilistic state we associate with it can change.
+That is, if we recognize that X\mathsf{X} is in the classical state aΣ,a\in\Sigma, then the new probability vector representing our knowledge of the state of X\mathsf{X} becomes the vector having a 11 in the entry corresponding to aa and 00 for all other entries.
+This vector indicates that X\mathsf{X} is in the classical state aa with certainty — which we know having just recognized it — and we denote this vector by a,\vert a\rangle, which is read as "ket aa" for a reason that will be explained shortly.
+Vectors of this sort are also called standard basis vectors.

 For example, assuming that the system we have in mind is a bit, the standard basis vectors are given by